Americas: Extent

 The Americas make up most of the land in Earth's Western Hemisphere.
 The northernmost point of the Americas is Kaffeklubben Island, which is the most northerly point of land on Earth.
-The southernmost point is the islands of Southern Thule, although they are sometimes considered part of Antarctica.
+The southernmost undisputed point is Águila Islet, although the Antarctic islands of Southern Thule are sometimes taken into account.
 The mainland of the Americas is the world's longest north-to-south landmass.
 The distance between its two polar extremities, Murchison Promontory on the Boothia Peninsula in northern Canada and Cape Froward in Chilean Patagonia, is roughly 14000 km.
 The mainland's most westerly point is the end of the Seward Peninsula in Alaska; Attu Island, further off the Alaskan coast to the west, is considered the westernmost point of the Americas.
 Ponta do Seixas in northeastern Brazil forms the easternmost extremity of the mainland, while Nordostrundingen, in Greenland, is the most easterly point of the continental shelf.

 Geology

 South America broke off from the west of the supercontinent Gondwana around 135 million years ago, forming its own continent.
 Around 15 million years ago, the collision of the Caribbean Plate and the Pacific Plate resulted in the emergence of a series of volcanoes along the border that created a number of islands.
 The gaps in the archipelago of Central America filled in with material eroded off North America and South America, plus new land created by continued volcanism.
 By three million years ago, the continents of North America and South America were linked by the Isthmus of Panama, thereby forming the single landmass of the Americas.
-The Great American Interchange resulted in many species being spread across the Americas, such as the cougar, porcupine, opossums, armadillos and hummingbirds.
+The Great American Interchange resulted in many species being spread across the Americas, such as the cougar, procyonids, porcupines, opossums, armadillos, and hummingbirds.